Chat

 Late arrivals and absence

-Registration on the Saturday of the test is at 08:00.
 Test takers who are late for registration will not be allowed to take the test and will lose their test fee.

-If you cannot attend because of a medical emergency, you must provide a medical certificate (a letter from a GP, hospital or walk-in clinic) no later than 5 days after the test.
-The letter must clearly state the reason that you were unable to attend the test and must be appropriately dated.
+If you cannot attend your IELTS test because of a medical emergency, you must provide a medical certificate (a letter from a GP, hospital or walk-in clinic) within 2 days of the test date but no later than 2 days after your test.

 Back to top